julsfelic/linked_list/README.md

 6. Sketch an algorithm in pseudocode.
   1. Create a new List
-  2. Create a two new Nodes
+  2. Create 3 (multiple) new Nodes
   3. Put elements in the Node
   4. Add Nodes to List
   5. Check if head of List points to the first Node
   6. Check if first nodes link points to the second node
+  7. Check if second node link points to the thrid node
-  6. Make sure link of second Node is still nil
+  7. Make sure link of third Node is still nil
   7.
   8.
   9.